Seth Rogen’s ‘An American Pickle’ is the first movie that understands how I feel about seltzer

 “If people heard us talk like this, they would say we’re crazy,” Sarah says.

-From these adverse conditions, the two soon flee Schlupsk for Brooklyn, where the seltzer dream remains unfortunately unattainable.
+From these adverse conditions, the two soon flee Schlupsk for Brooklyn, where the seltzer dream remains unattainable.
 Well-dressed swells line up around a fine wooden seltzer cart, slurping to their heart’s content, while Herschel can only watch.
-After an unfortunate accident on the job at a pickle factory, however, and a hundred years worth of ripening, everything changes.
+After an unfortunate accident at the pickle factory where he works, however, and a hundred years of ripening, everything changes.
 The reanimated Herschel quickly meets up with his great-grandson Ben (also Rogen), who introduces him to the miracle of SodaStream.

 Needless to say, Herschel is bowled over.

 His eyes light up and dance at the whoosh of bubbles forming in the plastic container.
 He can’t believe his luck!
 After clinking glasses with Ben, he gulps his drink in total reverie.
 It’s as though he’s just sucked down a shot glass of good whiskey, such is the punch those bubbles pack against his untapped palate.
-Herschel sticks out his tongue, dizzy with the thrill of the all-new sensation, his thirst for seltzer finally slaked.
+Herschel sticks out his tongue, dizzy with the thrill of all-new sensation, his thirst for seltzer finally slaked.

-“Crazy!,” he notes.
+“Crazy,” he notes.

 And he’s right!
 Seltzer is crazy.
-It’s just become so common now that we’ve thoroughly devalued it.
+It’s just become so common now, we’ve thoroughly devalued it.

 Although some may argue that the movie merely uses seltzer to make a joke about Herschel’s initial destitution, I submit that the filmmakers (screenwriter Simon Rich and director Brandon Trost) understand that seltzer’s inherent greatness is no joke.